romland/llemmings/README.md

 Process is roughly:
 1. You have a goal, like adding a red and green block that can climb.
-   You write a basic prompt explaining how it should work
+   You write a basic prompt explaining your idea.
 2. Out comes some code, you immediately see that this is garbage
 3. You adjust the prompt by adding some more details.
-   Eventually you get a passable snippet.
+   Eventually you get something passable.
-4. You test it and see that it does not work, you spend time figuring out why and then adjust the prompt accordingly.
+4. You test it and see that it does not work at all, you spend time figuring out why and then adjust the prompt accordingly.

 Eventually you will get something that works.
 Kind of.

+It will hurt to debug a snippet of code to figure out how you should change your prompt.
+You, human, must resist fixing the code.
+You, human, must fix the prompt instead.

 Sometimes you surprise yourself and just one-shot a prompt.
 It all just works on first try.
 One such example was the death explosion.
-One prompt and it just ... worked.

-Just know that it will hurt to debug a snippet of code, just to figure out how you should change your prompt.
-You, human, must resist fixing the code.
-You, human, must fix the prompt instead.
+It was a happy moment.

 ### Organizing prompts